 There are several books on Baroque flutes, old and new, out there and I do suggest taking a look at one or more of them.
 "Method for the One-Keyed Flute" by Boland has some great advice for ANY wood flute, care instructions and some technique exercises.
 Treat the fingerings as a starting suggestion (this applies to any fingering charts that come with a flute too).
 Each flute works a bit differently and you may find a different fingering works better.
 Most of these books assume you already play the modern flute or have a teacher and do not include much basic how-to-get-a-sound-out stuff.
 If you are starting from scratch you may want to talk to, or take lessons from, a flute teacher to get those basics down.

 When looking for advice and tips, keep in mind that there are several different Baroque flutes out there.
 The flute went through a radical redesign at the beginning of the Baroque era (1600-1750) and then continued to change without any one style becoming standard.
 Some of the changes included the shape of the bore (inside of the tube), adjusting the tuning and adding a key.
 Then they added a couple more keys.
 Then they added yet more keys.
-Then they argued about which keys were useful and which were "decadent."
-The only key they all more or less agreed on was that first one.
-After that, it was anyone's guess which keys an instrument maker would use.
+Then they argued about which keys were useful, which were "decadent" and which got in the way.
+The only key they all more or less agreed on was that first one for the right hand pinky.
+After that, it was anyone's guess which keys an instrument maker would use or a player would prefer.
 Plus, some Baroque flutes can be taken apart into 3 pieces, some come in 4 pieces, some have multiple different sized middle sections and the foot joint can sprout a telescoping extension.
 There are reasons for all these apparently conflicting designs; they sound different and some music works better on one and some on an other.
 Baroque music was not uniform or standard and musicians and audiences alike loved variety so naturally there was a wide range of instruments to go with all the different musical styles.

 In spite of all that, tips for one style of Baroque flute can generally be applied to the others.
 But it helps tremendously to know exactly what kind of Baroque flute a person is talking about.